-- · A library cannot have constructors, fallback or receive function

-- A library cannot have base contracts

-- A library cannot be a base contract

-- · A library cannot have virtual or override functions
+- A library cannot have constructors, fallback or receive function - A library cannot have base contracts - A library cannot be a base contract - · A library cannot have virtual or override functions

-- · A library cannot have payable functions
+• A library cannot have payable functions

-Note: When using the Ethereum Foundation Solidity compiler, library are a special contract type and libraries are called using delegatecall.
-Parity Substrate has no delegatecall functionality so Solang statically links the library calls into your contract code.
-This does make for larger contract code, however this reduces the call overhead and make it possible to do compiler optimizations across library and contract code.
+Note: When using the Ethereum Foundation Solidity compiler, libraries are a special contract type and are called using delegatecall.
+Solang statically links the library calls into your contract code.
+This generates larger contract code, however it reduces the call overhead and make it possible to do compiler optimizations across library and contract code.